connexcs/docs/docs/changing-language.md

 !!! question "Will this change the language for every word on the UI"
     Changing the language on the Control Panel's UI using only this workflow does not change the language for every word you see on the UI.
 To view more or all words in your preferred language, you must go to Setup > Advanced > Language and enter the non-English equivalents for the words you want to see in your preferred language.

-To change the language on the portal's UI:
+To change the language on the Control Panel's UI:

 1. Log into the ConnexCS Control Panel.

-    ConnexCS displays the page you were on when you logged out of the Control Panel.
+    ConnexCS Control Panel displays the page you were on when you logged out of the Control Panel.

 2. Click the down-arrow next to your name (located at the top-right corner of the page).